 - Delaminating, conformal coating variation, and protective coating failures giving peeling and de-wetting.

-- Corrosion or service life issues.
+- Corrosion or service life issues from flux residues.

 - Physical and electrical gas or electrical sensor errors.